gabrielsond/domains/README.md

   isolcpus=1-6,9-14 nohz_full=1-6,9-14
   ```
   - see `<vcpu>`, `<cputune>`, and `<cpu>` blocks for related configuration
-- HDMI audio does not appear to work in Windows nor do any of the analog audio ports
-  - The SPDIF shows as working but has not been tested
 - Adding TPM emulator device and changing loader to OVMF TPM will fulfill requirements for Windows 11 upgrade
   - Driver re-install via RDP may be required after upgrade
 - `<qemu:commandline>` block is entirely optional but `<qemu:override>` block is critical for GVT-D